Asynchronous Execution

 Additionally, since execution will block consensus, the per-block gas limit must be chosen extremely conservatively to ensure that the computation completes on all nodes within the budget even in the worst-case scenario.

 The result is that the per-block gas limit is a tiny fraction of the block time.
-In particular, in Ethereum, the gas limit (30M worst-case gas) corresponds to a roughly 100ms time budget for a system with a block time of 12 ms:
+In particular, in Ethereum, the gas limit (30M worst-case gas) corresponds to a roughly 100ms time budget, even though the the block time is 12 seconds:

 That's 1% of the block time!
 In short, interleaving consensus and execution has a massive time-shrinking effect.